-Recently I watched the 2008 film version of The Other Boleyn Girl.
+Recently, I watched the 2008 film version of The Other Boleyn Girl.
 (Why, why did I do this to myself?)
-In between raging at the major historical inaccuracies, and wondering where Benedict Cumberbatch as William Carey disappeared to early in the film, we came to a rather disturbing rape scene between Henry VIII and Anne Boleyn.
-There is nothing historically to suggest that Henry was ever violent towards her sexually or otherwise.
-Yet here we have, in historical fiction, and not for the first time Henry actually raping her, I could not help but wonder, why?
+While musing on the sheer historical inaccuracy and wondering where Benedict Cumberbatch disappeared to halfway through the team, we came to a rather disturbing rape scene between Henry VIII and Anne Boleyn.
+It’s a common theme in a lot of historical fiction to have Henry rape Anne, and this isn’t the first instance of it by far.
+There’s no historical evidence to suggest that Henry was ever violent towards Anne (execution notwithstanding) and so I ask myself, why do we keep seeing this distressing motif repeated in fiction?

 In recent years Anne has received a far more sympathetic treatment from historians than her contemporaries ever gave her.
 Modern historians are generally in agreement that the label of ‘The Great Whore’ was undeserved.
-Recent biographies have moved away from the idea of a scheming woman using her body to ‘entrap’ the king, instead focusing on her intelligence, wit and ambition.
+Recent biographies have moved away from the idea of a scheming woman using her body to ‘entrap’ the king and focused instead on her intelligence, wit and ambition.
 At the time those around her conceded, sometimes grudgingly, that what she was lacking in beauty she made up for in personality.
 George Wyatt praises her musical talents, her graceful dancing, education and the way she conducted herself in general.
-Anne Boleyn was, in essence, the perfect courtier.
-As such, she became one of the most popular women at court.
+Anne Boleyn was, in essence, the perfect courtier so it’s not a surprise that she soon established herself as the most popular woman at court.

 How then do we move from Anne the virgin to Anne the rape victim?

 During an argument, Henry tells Anne that he has broken with the church, sent Katherine, ‘a good woman’ away, and turned the country upside down to marry her, therefore she must consent to sleeping with him.
 When she refuses he simply has her anyway.
-In both cases the rape, worryingly, is portrayed as a compliment to her.
-In both instances the compliment is one of possession; Henry wants her so much he is willing to rape her.
+In these cases the rape, worryingly, is portrayed as a compliment to her.
+The compliment is one of possession; Henry wants her so much he is willing to rape her and what woman wouldn’t be flattered by such attention.
 A description of Anne in the novel Brief Gaudy Hour presents her body as “a snare for any man” and here we have this confirmed on the screen.
-Certainly in The Other Boleyn Girl we are given the impression that Anne has led Henry, and also herself, to this by teasing him but never giving into his advances.
+Certainly, in The Other Boleyn Girl we are given the impression that Anne has led Henry, and also herself, to this by teasing him but never giving into his advances.

-But perhaps what is most worrying is that Anne falls pregnant, as a result of the rape, with Elizabeth.
-By the end of the film Elizabeth is hailed as one of the greatest monarchs England has known and we are to forget that her mother was raped.
-In effect the rape is fully justified on screen as Elizabeth I is the result and her mother was to blame by driving Henry to the act in the first place.
+Perhaps what is most worrying is that Anne falls pregnant as a result of the rape and goes on to birth Elizabeth.
+By the end of the film, Elizabeth is hailed as one of the greatest monarchs England has known and we are to forget that her mother was raped.
+In effect the rape is fully justified on-screen as Elizabeth I is the result and her mother was to blame by driving Henry to the act in the first place.

 Thankfully the rape of Anne Boleyn is limited in fiction and we can hope that it remains so.
 For the moment we, sadly, have just the few instances which largely portray it as something that is unavoidably Anne’s fault.
 The rape is seen as the punishment for her ambition and the return she gets for holding out against the king by using her body as the ‘snare’ to trap him.
 Apparently, it is not enough that she lose her head in her quest for the throne, but she must be raped into the bargain; the price she pays for leading a man on.